The Benefits of a Strong Gut Brain Connection and How to Increase It

 - You can improve your brain health, reduce stress and anxiety by changing your gut bacteria.

-- There are many foods you can eat to boost your gut-brain connection, these include: omega-3s, probiotics, bone broth, polyphenols, mushrooms, prebiotics and sesame seeds.
+- There are many foods you can eat to boost your gut-brain axis, these include: omega-3s, probiotics, bone broth, polyphenols, mushrooms, prebiotics and sesame seeds.

 Do you get butterflies or feel sick when you’re stressed?
 Leave a comment and let me know.